Funko: History

-In May 2019, Funko acquired the fashion accessories line, Loungefly.
+In June 2017, Funko acquired the fashion accessories line Loungefly.

 The company opened its second storefront in November 2019, located in Hollywood, Los Angeles.
 It has 40,000 sqft of space and includes life-size statues and movie "sets".

 In June 2022, Funko acquired Mondo, a high-end pop culture company.

+In 2022, Funko expanded its global presence by opening its first franchise store outside of the United States in Dubai Hills Mall, UAE.
+This store was followed by two additional stores in 2023, one at Dubai Mall and the other at Reem Mall in Abu Dhabi.
+All stores are operated and managed by Monkey Distribution, Funko's official distributor in the MENA region.

+In 2023, Funko opened a store front in partnership with rapper Snoop Dogg called the “Dogg House.”
+Located next to So-Fi Stadium in California, the store sold exclusive Funko Pop Vinyl figures and had a Funko themed mural.

 In March 2023, Funko announced that an excess of old inventory would be disposed of due to limited warehouse capacity.

+In September 2025, Funko would surpass 1,000,000,000 pop vinyl figures being sold.

+In November 2025, Funko would state that the company may not last much longer due to over production and poor sales.
+In the past 9 months, they suffered a net loss of $68.1 million dollars.

 Production

 Products are designed at the Funko headquarters in Everett, Washington, and in other locations throughout the U.S. New figures are designed with input from licensors, in-studio artists, and fans through social media.
 Funko artists use ZBrush to create digital models that are revised before being made into prototype sculptures, which are sent for approval from manufacturers and licensors.
 The completed figures are manufactured at factories in China and Vietnam.

 Product lines

 Funko has produced thousands of products across dozens of different toy lines since its inception.
 The first, Wacky Wobblers, was a line of bobbleheads depicting various characters, mainly from popular culture, such as Betty Boop, Cap'n Crunch, and The Cat in the Hat.
-The company's mascot, a recurring character in the Funko franchise, is Freddy Funko, who was introduced in the year of 2002.
+The company's mascot, a recurring character in the Funko franchise, is Freddy Funko, who was introduced in 2002.